iExecBlockchainComputing/iexec-doc/tee.rst

 --------------

 Across the iExec software stack there are two components that are mainly concerned with the security of data: the Worker and the SMS.

 The Worker is made of two parts: the In-Enclave (trusted) Worker and the untrusted, standard Worker.
 All data-sensitive operations (ie handling the dataset keys and decryption, and subsequent processing of the data) are handled by the In-Enclave worker.
 The untrusted Worker handles interaction with the blockchain and the retribution process (PoCO) but it has no access to the data.

 The Secret Management Service is an independent service, hosted either by the data provider or by a third-party, that implements a keystore in a secure, remotely attested enclave.
-It is mainly there to ensure that the keys are accessible at all times by an authorized user, ie that the computation can take place without an explicit authorization from the data provider.
+The SMS ensures the keys are accessible at all times by an authorized user, so the computation can take place without an explicit authorization from the data provider.

 The Worker and the SMS both run in an SGX enclave; they are managed by an instance of the Palaemon software running in its own enclave.
 The Palaemont software is responsible for creating the enclave, initializing it with the iExec software and attesting it locally.

 Protocol